What is a sales pipeline and why is it crucial?

 Of course, let’s talk concrete!
 When you hear sales pipeline, you can imagine a structured path through which a lead passes at various stages before becoming a customer.

-An example of a commercial pipeline:
+Illustration of an example of a commercial pipeline:

 - Discovery phase: identification and qualification of leads.
 Offer presentation: detailed presentation of the sales offer to interested prospects.